aferikoglou/MlabKubeClusterSetup/nvidia_device_plugin/README.md

     nvdp/nvidia-device-plugin
 ```

-Enabling compatibility with the CPUManager and running with a request for 100ms of CPU time and a limit of 512MB of memory.
+Enabling compatibility with the CPUManager and running with a request for 100ms of CPU time and a limit of 512MB of memory -- I didn't use that.
 ``` bash
 helm install \
     --version=0.10.0 \